AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-transition.md

 ## Step 19.
 How do Calculated Metrics Totals work? {#section_57BA3A299C7948ABB82B0392A9B0F33E}

-When Reports & Analytics shows a calculated metrics total in R&A, it's just applying the formula to the total.
+When [!UICONTROL Reports & Analytics] shows a calculated metrics total in [!UICONTROL Reports & Analytics], it's just applying the formula to the total.
 For example, the total for the calculated metric Orders/Visit takes the Total Orders and divides them by the Total Visits.
 In some cases, however, the calculated metric total is not just the sum of line items, but a total for the site.

 Example 1: Visitors for a search term: the same visitor may have searched for multiple terms, so in this case, total visitors do not equal the sum of the line items.